April 08, 2020

 Don't forget about your extensive library of old books; they also need love and care.
 The authors have put their heart, mind, and soul into writing it.
 To enjoy the many benefits of a well-stocked personal library for years to come, we need to add our books to our cleaning routine.

 To preserve the books the library lends to the public, librarians follow expert methods to support the long-term protection of the books in their care.
-Your home library might not meet the rigorous standards of libraries, but here are some tips for caring for the books you love, just like the professionals do.
+Your home library might not meet the rigorous standards of libraries, but here are some tips for caring for the books you love, just like professionals do.
 So whether the books on your shelves are first editions or book club favorites to enjoy for years, follow these tips to maintain the books on your bookshelf.

 Dusting the books on your library shelves will protect them from musty smells and mildew.
 Use a fresh cloth just for your books.
 Don't use the same cleaning cloth that you use on the shelves when dusting.
 A very gentle brush can be used to eliminate dust from delicate books.